TeskaLabs/seacat-auth-webui/README.md

 # SeaCat Auth WebUI

-SeaCat Auth WebUI provides a login and self-care portal for users as a superstructure for [SeaCat Auth service](https://github.com/TeskaLabs/seacat-auth).
+SeaCat Auth WebUI provides a login and self-care portal for users as a superstructure for [SeaCat Auth](https://github.com/TeskaLabs/seacat-auth).

 ## Password login